cenviity/100-exercises-to-learn-rust/book/src/06_ticket_management/06_lifetimes.md

 Lifetimes are **labels** used by the Rust compiler to keep track of how long a reference (either mutable or immutable) is valid.\
 The lifetime of a reference is constrained by the scope of the value it refers to.
-Rust always makes sure, at compile-time, that references are not used after the value they refer to has been dropped, to avoid dangling pointers and use-after-free bugs.
+Rust always makes sure, at compile time, that references are not used after the value they refer to has been dropped, to avoid dangling pointers and use-after-free bugs.

 This should sound familiar: we've already seen these concepts in action when we discussed ownership and borrowing.